 |Western Digital MyNet N600||3||Dual band Wi-Fi, 1 WAN|

-1 - Access the router web interface and make the following adjustments:
+1 – Access the router's web user interface and make the following adjustments:

-- On the Administration set SIP ALG to Disabled (it's the field on the bottom).
+- On the Administration tab set SIP ALG to Disabled (it's the field at the bottom.)

 - Make sure to click Save Setting on each tab separately.

-2 - Access the router web interface and make the following adjustments:
+2 – Access the router's web user interface and make the following adjustments:

 - Click and open the WAN Setup pane.

-- Check-mark Disable Port Scan and DOS Protection (it's the first field on the page).
+- Check Disable Port Scan and DOS Protection (it's the first field on the page).

 - Click the green Apply button on the top.

-3 - Access the router web interface and make the following adjustments:
+3 – Access the router's web user interface and make the following adjustments:

-- Click to select Advanced Settings (gear icon on top right.)
+- Click Advanced Settings (the gear icon on the top-right corner.)

-- Click to select Additional Features (also gear icon.)
+- Click Additional Features (also a gear icon.)

-- Open ALG setting from the left navigation pane.
+- Open the ALG setting from the left navigation pane.

 - Toggle SIP to Off.

-Gigabit: The term refers to gigabit per seconds and in telecommunication and computer networking is a measurement of the amount of data that is transferred in one second between two points.
+The term refers to gigabit (1000MB) per second.
+In telecommunication and computer networking it is a measurement of the amount of data that is transferred in one second between two points.
 A gigabit router will provide a faster and more reliable connection to your telephony network than a router than does not supports the technology.